 Master Program Biomedical Engineering and Medical Physics

 This page gives an overview of the curriculum in the Master program Biomedical Engineering and Medical Physics and links current informationen for students.
 Prospective applicants can find detailed information on the study program in description of M.Sc.
 Biomedical Engineering and Medical Physics.
+After successful application new students find help to begin their studies in the Study Introduction Days (SET) and other events.

 The first year of this interdisciplinary Master program focusses mainly on assisting lectures and lab courses, while the second year focusses on the research within the framework of the Master's thesis.